 General Fund - The general fund is the City's primary operating fund.
 It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
 The activity of City Hall Public Corporation is blended with the general fund.
+This is a major fund.

-Corbin Arena Fund - The Arena funds accounts for all the activity of the Arena including debt service.
-The Arena fund is considered a special revenue fund by the City.
+Corbin Arena Fund - The Arena fund accounts for all the activity of the Arena including debt service.
+The Arena fund is considered a special revenue fund and major fund by the City.

 ABC Fund - The ABC Fund accounts for alcohol regulatory fees and licenses revenue.
 All revenue is transferred to the City's general fund as management determines the revenue has been properly expensed.
+The City has mandated this to be a major fund.